KristinaUnity/quiz/README.md

 H2 in-memory database used for storing data.
 There's one test blank form (with id 1) in database after start.

-You can user H2 console `localhost:8080/console` to view and modify data.
+You can use H2 console `localhost:8080/console` to view and modify data.